joshua-8/ESP32_easy_wifi_data/README.md

 Now works with ESP8266 chips too!
 (After Version 1.2.0)

-used by https://github.com/rcmgames/rcmv2 (hardware and software for small wifi controlled robots)
+Used by https://github.com/rcmgames/rcmv2 (hardware and software for small wifi controlled robots)

 [This](https://github.com/RCMgames/RCMDS) and [this](https://github.com/RCMgames/RCMDS-new) are programs that can be used for sending data to this library from a computer or Android phone.